 Run by the Eco-Chef Tom Hunt, Poco recently won the ‘Restaurant of the Year’ award at Food Made Good 2016.
 The place is crowded in the evening, but very quiet and relaxed during the day.
 They serve good English food in a tapas-style.

 The atmosphere is welcoming, although the place is often too noisy to work comfortably.
 The food is great and they serve Bristol Beer, the glorious craft beer produced on the other side of the street.

 World Peace Café

 Gloucester (BS7 8NX)

 I don’t consider myself Buddhist, but I do often go to a Kadampa centre when I’m travelling.
 I especially loved the one in Bristol, where I used to attend the lunchtime meditation and then spend the rest of the afternoon there, working from their lovely café or their sunny garden.

-Find these cafes and many more cool places in Bristol on my Bristol Google Map!
+Find these cafes and many more cool places in my Bristol Google Map!